unaybakers-crypto/miniapps/packages/frame-wagmi-connector/README.md

 # @farcaster/frame-wagmi-connector

-A [Wagmi connector](https://wagmi.sh/) for interacting with wallets in Frames.
+A [Wagmi connector](https://wagmi.sh/) for interacting with wallets in Mini Apps.

 ## Installation